Automotive Shop Safety Rules

 • Vehicle safety: Technicians need to ensure vehicles are stopped and the brakes are engaged before working on them.
 It’s also important to ensure that vehicles are supported properly before working beneath them.

 • Using tools: Tools and equipment should be used for their intended purposes.
-Tools also should not be placed near a car engine while it’s running, since moving parts can cause injuries.
+Tools also should not be placed near a car engine while it’s running since moving parts can cause injuries.

-Shop Safety at UTI
+Automotive Shop Safety at UTI

 Practice Safety While Training for a Career at UTI

-Find out more about attending UTI by requesting more information today and take the first step toward a job doing what you love.
+Find out more about attending UTI by requesting more information today and take the first step toward pursuing a job doing what you love.

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.